maubanel/GMS2-Platformer/moving-platforms-ii/README.md

 ##### `Step 2.`\|`PLTFRMR`|:small_blue_diamond: :small_blue_diamond:

  Open up `check_for_ground`.
 Now we need to also check in the `if (on ground)` section to see if the pixel below is on ground of a moving platform.
-We look 1 pixel below then expand the check for being right on top of the ground.
+We look 1 + the platform speed pixels below to check for being right on top of the ground.

 ![check one pixel above](images/checkBelow.png)